Frequently Asked Questions

 If your goal is to go into animation, Mt.
 Hood's Integrated Media program can provide an excellent foundation in creative thinking, graphic communication, design fundamentals, software proficiency, lighting, framing, color, and composition--- all prerequisites to being a successful animator.
 Both the Video and Graphic Design options in particular can provide you with a solid start towards a career in animation.
 You will most likely want to continue your studies at a four-year school after MHCC, so make sure to talk to your IM advisor early on.

 WILL I HAVE TIME FOR A JOB?

 Yes.
 Most of our IM students have part-time jobs averaging 20 hours a week.
 We've designed the IM program to be as efficient as possible.
-For 2014-15, all first year IM courses are on Monday- Wednesday- Friday.
+All first year IM courses are on Monday- Wednesday- Friday.
 In the second year, all IM classes are on Tuesday-Thursday.
 We pack three 3 classes in to each day, and schedule them back-to-back.
 A typical day looks like this: morning class: 9 - 11:50 am, afternoon class: 1:10 - 3 pm, late afternoon class: 3:10 to 5 or 6 pm.